Magnific7/Neighbourhood-/README.md

 *Find Contact Information for the health department and Police authorities near my neighborhood.
 *Create Posts that will be visible to everyone in my neighborhood.
 *Change My neighborhood when I decide to move out.
-*Only view details of a single neighborhood.
+*Only view details of a single neighborhood  .

 ## Setup/Installation Requirements